 The best way to book a tour is in person in Palenque.
 I can recommend Tulum Transportadora Turistica, which has an office right next to Palenque Bus Station.

 Tours from San Cristobal de las Casas

-As well as taking tours from Palenque, you can also visit Misol-Ha Waterfall from San Cristobal with a tour.
+As well as taking tours from Palenque, you can also visit Misol-Ha Waterfalls from San Cristobal with a tour.
 In short, there are two options.
-One tour that takes you to the waterfalls on the way to Palenque.
-And a one-day or multi-day tour taking you to Palenque’s best attractions and then back to San Cristobal.

 Public Transport From Palenque to Misol-Ha Waterfall Chiapas

 To return to Palenque, you’ll need to return to the same place on the main road (but on the other side) and flag a passing colectivo.
-Be prepared to be waiting a while and consider that you could always try hitchhiking with someone leaving the waterfall.
+Be prepared to wait a while and consider that you could always try hitchhiking with someone leaving the waterfall.